thekage91/quakelizer/README.md

 # Quakelizer
-Real-time Eathquake Visualizer build with RxJS and a good amount of reactive programming!
+Real-time Eathquake Visualizer build with RxJS and a good amount of Reactive Programming!

 ## API